-Term accounting reference date Mean mean (a) the date to which a firm's accounts are prepared in order to comply with the relevant Companies Act legislation.
-In the case of a firm not subject to Companies Act legislation, the equivalent date selected by the firm; and (b) in the case of an OPS firm which is not subject to the relevant Companies Act legislation, the date to which the accounts of the OPS in respect of which the firm acts are prepare admission procedures means the procedures set out in the Authorisation Manual together with any other procedures which the Board resolves, either generally or in relation to any specific case, should apply to the admission of firms and the admission of approved persons. means accounts prepared to comply with relevant Companies Act legislation and their equivalent in Northern Ireland or other statutory obligations.
+11 0 7 11 Term accounting reference date Meaning means: the date to which a firm's accounts are prepared in order to comply with the relevant Companies Act legislation.
+In the case of a firm not subject to Companies Act legislation, the equivalent date selected by the firm; and in the case of an OPS firm which is not subject to the relevant Companies Act legislation, the date to which the accounts of the OPS in respect of which the firm acts are prepare d. admission procedures means the procedures set out in the Authorisation Manual together with any other procedures which the Board resolves, either generally or in relation to any specific case, should apply to the admission of firms and the admission of approved persons. annual accounts means accounts prepared to comply with relevant Companies Act legislation and their equivalent in Northern Ireland or other statutory obligations.
+Annual expenditure authorised contractual scheme has the meaning given in rule 5.2.4(1) (Determination). a co-ownership scheme or a limited partnership scheme. authorised contractual scheme manager. means the authorised fund manager of an authorised contractual scheme authorised unit trust manager means the manager of an authorised unit trust scheme. best execution in relation to the effecting of a transaction, means the effecting of that transaction in compliance with COBS 11.2.
+Board means the board of directors of the FCA or any duly authorised committee of such board. category a body means: (a) the government or central bank of a zone a country; or (b) EU or Euratom (the European Atomic Energy Community); or (c) the government or central bank of any other country, provided the receivable in question is denominated in that country's national currency. category b body means: (a) the EIB or a multi-lateral development bank; or (b) the regional government or local authority of a zone a country; or (c) an investment firm or credit institution authorised in a zone a country; or (d) a recognised clearing house or exchange; or (e) an investment firm or credit institution authorised in any other country, which applies a financial supervision regime at least equivalent to the Capital Adequacy Directive.